 “Once they are aware of the differences, they just shouldn’t undress in front of each other.
 Use the room for sleep and play,” he adds.

-Winn’s son, for instance, now gets dressed in the bathroom, instead of his room.
+When when’s son was 8, for instance, he began getting dressed in the bathroom, instead of his room.

 “It’s not a big deal,” she says.
-“I’m not sure they’ll be OK with the arrangement in five years, but for now, it’s fine.
+“I’m not sure they’ll be OK with the arrangement in five years,” she reflected at the time, “but for now, it’s fine.
 And, it’s sweet hearing them talk to each other as they fall to sleep.”